If our resources have blessed you, please share them.

 Literal versus Dynamic Equivalent Translations

-In addition to the two different manuscript lines, there are also differences in translation style.
-Literal translations are a word-for-word rendering of the Hebrew and Greek.
+In addition to the two different manuscript lines, there are differences in translation style.
+Literal translations are word-for-word renderings of Hebrew and Greek.
 Literal translations strive to maintain the sentence structure and emphasis of the original language.
 Dynamic Equivalent translations are often called thought-for-thought translations.
-They take more liberty and venture into the gray area between translation and interpretation.
+They take more liberty and enter the gray area between translation and interpretation.

 Literal translations: